 Best puppy lead and collar set

 How adorable is this Ancol Small Bite Stars Collar and Lead Set!
 Your little bundle of fluff will make walking stylish with this matching lead and collar set.
-The set is perfectly proportioned for puppies and small dogs so it's ideal to use for those very first walks until they grow out of it.
-As any puppy owner knows, they grow quickly in the first few months of their life so the collar is adjustable to grow with them for a while.
-Both the collar and the lead are made from lovely and soft material and they're lightweight so they'll be comfortable for your pup to wear as well as for you to hold on walks.
+The set is perfectly proportioned for puppies and small dogs, so it's ideal for those first walks until they grow out of it.
+As any puppy owner knows, they grow quickly in the first few months of their life, so the collar is adjustable to grow with them for a while.
+Both the collar and the lead are made from lovely and soft material, and it's lightweight, so they'll be comfortable for your pup to wear and for you to hold on walks.

 Pros